Free webinar - Reducing the risk of stillbirth

 Mental Health Emergencies

-The remote and isolated health workforce frequently identify that they feel inadequately equipped to manage acute mental health issues, substance affected patients, and episodes of acute distress resulting from attempted/completed suicide and other traumatic events.
-This course aims to build participant confidence in responding to such issues.
+The remote and isolated health workforce frequently identify that they feel insufficiently trained and skilled to manage people presenting with acute mental health issues, substance use, suicidal behaviours and episodes of acute distress.
+This course aims to build participant knowledge, skills and confidence in responding to such presentations.

 About this course